vyomasystems-lab/challenges-NAvi349/level1_design1/README.md

 ## Verification Environment

 - Input - Drive all the inputs to one of the possible logic values.
 Here all the inputs with the value `1`.
+The MSB becomes `0` in this case.

 ```python
 dut.inp0.value = 1